-To learn more about the complete history of Hank Graff GM and how the Graff Mt.
-Pleasant franchise came to be, continue to scroll through this page outlining the timeline of our history.
+To learn more about the complete history of Graff franchise and how the Graff Mt.
+Pleasant came to be, continue to scroll through this page outlining the timeline of our history.
 If you have any questions or would like to Schedule an Appointment with one of the friendly professionals at Graff Mt.
 Pleasant, feel free to give us a call at (989) 773-3937 or (989) 773-3917.

 For almost a century, the Graff name has been prominent in Flint, Michigan automobile circles – beginning with our founder, Otto P. Graff.
-From the years 1910 until 1914, Otto was the treasurer of Genessee County and was well known to the Flint banking community.
+From the years 1910 until 1914, Otto was the treasurer of Genesee County and was well known to the Flint banking community.

 It was his prominence in the community that caught the eye of Ford Motor Company.
 When Ford removed the previous Ford dealer in town, they asked Otto who he thought would make a good dealer.
 Seeing it as an opportunity to join the growing automobile industry, Otto volunteered himself.

-So in 1914, with $600 and high hopes, Otto and his wife Flora launched the Ford Sales Company, located on N. Saginaw Street in Flint, MI.
+In 1914, with $600 and high hopes, Otto and his wife Flora launched the Ford Sales Company, located on N. Saginaw Street in Flint, MI.
 When Otto signed the agreement with Ford Motor Company, he agreed to sell 125 cars a year – a lofty goal for the time period!

 Having seen incredible success in such a short period of time, the name of the company was changed from Ford Sales Company to Otto P. Graff Motor Sales.
 The location of the company also changed, as they moved to a bigger location just around the corner of Kearsley and Harrison Streets.